Racoonia-Minecraft/datapack-archive/CustomModelData.md

 ### Bandit Game (4001000 - 4001099)

-> Repository can be found [here](https://github.com/Racoonia-Datapacks/bandit-game)
+> Repository can be found [here](https://github.com/Racoonia-Datapacks/bandit-game).

-> List of CustomModelIds can be found [here](https://github.com/Racoonia-Datapacks/bandit-game/blob/main/CustomModelData.md)
+> The list of CustomModelIds for Bandit Game can be found [here](https://github.com/Racoonia-Datapacks/bandit-game/blob/main/CustomModelData.md)